Morpheus1305/stratalink-tilt/replit.md

 # StrataLink Labs - Institutional Liquidity Terminal

 ## Overview
-StrataLink Labs presents an Institutional Liquidity Terminal, a Web3 liquidity risk intelligence dashboard inspired by the Bloomberg Terminal.
-Its primary purpose is to provide real-time analytics for digital assets to regulators, exchanges, protocols, and institutional risk managers.
-The project aims to deliver a production-ready MVP with a comprehensive, institutional-grade UI, offering both live and mock data for robust analysis.
+StrataLink Labs' Institutional Liquidity Terminal is a Web3 liquidity risk intelligence dashboard, inspired by the Bloomberg Terminal.
+Its core purpose is to deliver real-time digital asset analytics to regulators, exchanges, protocols, and institutional risk managers.
+The project aims to provide a production-ready MVP with an institutional-grade UI, leveraging both live and mock data for comprehensive analysis.

 ## User Preferences
-### Development Workflow
 - **Dark Mode Default**: Application loads in dark mode
 - **Auto-refresh**: Dashboard data refreshes every 10 seconds, charts every 30 seconds
 - **Monospace for Data**: All numerical values use monospace fonts for alignment